tboom-ai/SIMOH/README.md

 1. After GUI window opens, click "Import BIM" button.
 The first section of the full path will start planning, which may take some time.
 Eventually, a window pops up showing the smoothed path.
 Continue closing the windows until the terminal confirms that the full path has been planned.

 *Note: If the planning of a path section takes significant time (>2 minutes), use a keyboard interrupt by pressing **Control + C**.
-Afterwards, click "Import BIM" again.*
+The RRT* Afterwards, click "Import BIM" again.*

 2. Press "Start" button.
 Robot path will be animated and the systems webcam will launch.
 Sit back untill the script finishes.

 3. Press the "Show Heatmap" button to reveal real-time hazard data.
 Click on a zone's black dot to display detailed hazard data for that specific zone.

-A demonstration video of running the Application is added xxxxxxxxxxxxx
+A demonstration video of running the PPE Application is added: [Watch the video](https://youtu.be/fhmrxN6jcRY)

 ### Step 5: Running ```main_app_cracks```